-Severity (severe vs. 1.Do you remember any details of the reaction? non-severe): 2.Did the reaction involve any symptoms other than a rash?
-3.Did the reaction involve blistering, ulceration, sloughing of the skin or lining of the mouth, eyes, genitals (SJS, TEN, DRESS)?
-4.Did the reaction involve any organ failure? (e.g., required dialysis?)
-5.If a reaction occurred, how was the reaction managed?
+Severity (severe vs. 1.Do you remember any details of the reaction? non-severe): 2.
+Did the reaction involve any symptoms other than a rash?
+3. Did the reaction involve blistering, ulceration, sloughing of the skin or lining of the mouth, eyes, genitals (SJS, TEN, DRESS)?
+4. Did the reaction involve any organ failure? (e.g., required dialysis?)
+5. If a reaction occurred, how was the reaction managed?
 Did it require treatment or hospitalization?
-6.Was the reaction life threatening? (e.g., required emergency room visit, hospitalization, intensive care unit admission?)

-Timing: Immediate onset within hours of first or second dose, Delayed onset after days, Occurrence recent or distant past: Did the reaction occur within the past year?
-If not within the last year, how long ago?
-How long after taking the antibiotic did the reaction occur? (e.g., minutes, hours, days)?
-Antibiotics tolerated since reaction: • Self-report Do you recall the name of the antibiotic that caused the reaction?
+6. Was the reaction life threatening? (e.g., required emergency room visit, hospitalization, intensive care unit admission?)
+Timing: Immediate onset within hours of 1.
+Did the reaction occur within the past year? first or second dose, If not within the last year, how long ago?
+2. How long after taking the antibiotic did the reaction occur?
+Delayed onset after (e.g., minutes, hours, days)? days, Occurrence , , , , , recent or distant past: Antibiotics tolerated Do you recall the name of the antibiotic that caused the since reaction: reaction?
+Self-report 2.
 Since the reaction, have you taken any antibiotics?
-Do you recall the name of the antibiotic?
-Chart reviewPharmacy review Do you recall the name of the antibiotic?Did you have any reactions?Were you able to complete the course of therapy?
+Chart review Do you recall the name of the antibiotic?
+Pharmacy review Did you have any reactions? • Were you able to complete the course of therapy?